Somaliland–Taiwan relations

 Somaliland–Taiwan relations refers to the relationship between the Republic of Somaliland and the Republic of China (Taiwan).
-The two countries have no formal diplomatic relations, but they have established embassy-like representative offices in each other's capital.
-Taiwan's Ministry of Foreign Affairs refers to Somaliland as a country as of 2023, implying official recognition.
-Taiwan is currently the only country in the world to recognize Somaliland in this capacity.
+The two countries have no formal diplomatic relations, but they have established embassy-like representative offices in each other's capital city.

 History

 The Republic of China (Taiwan) and the Republic of Somaliland have gradually established good interactive relations since 2009.
-Both countries are members of UNPO.
+Both countries are members of the Unrepresented Nations and Peoples Organization (UNPO).

 In November 2019, Ali Yang Syin-yi, Director-General of the Department of West Asian and African Affairs of the Department of the Ministry of Foreign Affairs of the Republic of China, went to Somaliland to meet with the head of the Central Bank.
 The head hoped to establish a close partnership with the Central Bank of the Republic of China.

 In February 2020, the Foundation for International Cooperation and Development (CCICED) went to Somaliland to negotiate closer cooperation on agriculture, health and technological development.
 The Vice President of Somaliland hosted a banquet at his residence, the Minister of Agriculture, the Deputy Minister of Foreign Affairs and other officials.

-On 30 July 2020, the former President of the Republic of China Lee Teng-hui died.
-The Ministry of Foreign Affairs of Somaliland stated on Twitter that "the former President Lee Teng-hui has passed away.
-For such a huge loss, the Ministry of Foreign Affairs of Somaliland, on behalf of the government and people, offers to the government and people of Taiwan.
+On 30 July 2020, when the former Taiwanese President Lee Teng-hui died, the Somaliland Ministry of Foreign Affairs said on Twitter: "For such a huge loss, the Ministry of Foreign Affairs of Somaliland, on behalf of the government and people, offers to the government and people of Taiwan.
 My sincere condolences, we are with Taiwan."

 On 3 August 2020, the "Somaliland Chronicle" reported that Somaliland President Muse Bihi Abdi instructed to discuss specific measures to strengthen bilateral relations with Taiwan, and carefully studied the US "Taipei Act", and made relevant suggestions.

 On 3 March 2021, Somaliland and Taiwan signed an information technology cooperation agreement meant to upgrade the digitization of Somaliland's government.
 The three-year plan involved training staff and upgrading Internet management.

+In July 2025 the Coast Guard Administration (Taiwan) signed a cooperation agreement with the Somaliland Coast Guard.